blocksedit/starter-email-template/README.md

 ## Approach ##

 **Optimized for accessibility**

 Div's for structure, ghost tables only used when needed to support Outlook, and semantic elements like heading and paragraph tags used throughout.

 **Modular design**

 Stackable sections and standalone components following modular design practices.

 **Responsive adjustments**

 Simple CSS media query definitions to adjust layout for mobile across all modules.

 **Available in three versions**
-- Standard with full Outlook for Windows backwards compatibility
+1. Full Outlook for Windows Word rendering engine backwards compatibility
-- Minus tables, a version with reduced table support for structure
+2. Minus tables, a version with reduced table support for structure
-- Minus Outlook, with no support for the Outlook for Windows Word rendering engine as it gets phased out
+3. Minus Outlook, with no support for the Outlook for Windows Word rendering engine

 ## Features ##
 - Support for major email clients